 Plumbing & Pipefitting Technology is designed to help students learn the ins and outs of this important, well-paying field.
 This specialization can help you get in and on your way in a hurry through a one-year, intensive training program to help you build the skill base needed to succeed in the industry.
 The Plumbing & Pipefitting Technology certificate progresses from basic to advanced coursework in plumbing, piping, construction, fabrication, rigging, welding and more.
 And at TSTC, your college credits can count toward the hours needed to obtain a state license.

-Plumbing & Pipefitting Technology is available at the and Waco and Williamson County campuses.
+Plumbing & Pipefitting Technology is available at the Waco campus

 Plumbing & Pipefitting Technology Certificate 1